cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 Notice that, by construction, the strain tensor is symmetric, $epsilon_(i j) = epsilon_(j i).$

-== Stress tensor and generalized Hooke's law
+== The stress tensor and the generalized Hooke's law

 The deformations of a material occur thanks to external forces that are being applied to it.
 However, long-range forces (or body forces, which apply to all material at once) such as gravity are ignored in the present treatment #cite(<Leisure_2017>).
 This is because, such forces don't produce any deformation on the material, and molecular forces are assumed to be short range #cite(<Leisure_2017>).
 The forces causing deformation differ depending on the position within the solid.
 That's why it is convenient to consider forces per unit area, which are called stresses.
 These stresses are represented in the stress tensor $arrow.l.r(sigma)$. @fig:stress_tensor shows the geometrical meaning of the stress tensor.